Important Information

 Therapy

-• How much will be covered for office visits with the CPT code of 90834 (mental health services)?
+How much will be covered for office visits with the CPT code of 90834 (Mental Health Services) or 90791 (Psychiatric Diagnostic Evaluation)?